A Guide to Single-Entry Bookkeeping

 Disadvantages of Single-Entry Systems

-Step-by-Step Guide to Implementing Single-Entry Accounting System
+Step-by-Step Guide to Implementing a Single-Entry Accounting System

 How to set up a Single-Entry System